zjpeterson/servicenow_network_setup/README.md

 The playbook `playbook_workshop.yml` can be used to set these environments up prior to running `playbook_setup.yml`.

+## Assumptions

+Use of this setup makes a number of assumptions about the environment it will be managing, including but not limited to:

+- Network devices are populated in the ServiceNow Network Gear table (cmdb_ci_netgear) or one of its child tables
+- The Ansible Automation Controller machine is an acceptable place to store backups and software images

 ## Problems

 - Controller has no built-in way to sync inventory from ServiceNow, so it needs to be done with an inventory source file.
 Controller also does not support using such a file from a local/manual type project (and discussion of this was [closed upstream](https://github.com/ansible/awx/issues/1288)).
 This means that we can't avoid getting the dynamic inventory definition via Git, unless you were to do some kind of CLI-based workaround, which is unintuitive and would be practically invisible from the Controller UI.
 For that reason, the actual Ansible content (inventory and playbooks) are in [another repository](https://github.com/zjpeterson/servicenow_network_content).